ZanzyTHEbar/Almanac/README.md

 Battery life is definitely a concern, but not a huge issue for me personally.
 The [dev](https://github.com/speedyg0nz) over at [MagikCal](https://github.com/speedyg0nz/MagInkCal) was getting around 3-4 weeks before needing to recharge the PiSugar2.

-With the addition of WakeonLAN and presence detection, i am not too concerned about this.
+With the addition of RTC and presence detection, i am not too concerned about this.
 However, if you are, please go into the UI settings and disable these features.

 With E-Ink/E-Paper displays of the tri-colour variety you have the luxury of using red, I used it to highlight the current date, as well as recently added/updated events.
 However, if you are using a multicolor display or an LCD panel, you can have a full-colour experience, without the added feature of the display containing content when powered off.
 This is why i implemented presence detection, and deep-sleep modes.
 I highly recommend you enable these features if using a full-colour display.